gyson/ane/README.md

 **Note**: it requires OTP 21.2 for `:atomics`, which was released on Dec 12, 2018.

-It can be installed by adding Ane to your list of dependencies in `mix.exs`:
+It can be installed by adding `:ane` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do